 The Liberal Studies major culminates in an interdisciplinary capstone course taken in the student's senior year.
 This course is designed to allow students to demonstrate their mastery of institution-wide learning outcomes as well as their achievement of competency in their concentrations.
 Students may request to work with faculty members in either of their concentrations.
-Particular components of this course including goals, objectives and methods of assessment appropriate for the particular concentration will be set by the faculty member, and will include a portfolio of student work and a final project.
+Particular components of this course including goals, objectives and methods of assessment appropriate for the particular concentration will be set by the faculty member, and will include 4 elements: An e-portfolio of reflective curated student learning, a capstone paper or project, career counseling for professional resume and career planning, and a public presentation of the capstone project or paper.